aakanksha105/Social-Media-Data-Analysis-on-Fitness/README.md

-# 📊 Social Media Data Analysis on Fitness
+# Social Media Data Analysis on Fitness

-## 📌 Project Overview
-This project implements an end-to-end data analytics pipeline to analyze fitness-related discussions from social media platforms.
-It focuses on extracting trends, engagement patterns, and topic-level insights from large-scale unstructured text data.
+An end-to-end data analytics project focused on analyzing fitness-related discussions from social media platforms to identify trends, engagement patterns, and topic-level insights from large-scale unstructured text data.

-The project was developed and executed on a **professor-assigned Virtual Machine (VM)**, simulating a real-world remote data processing environment and ensuring reproducibility across all project phases.

 ---

+## Overview

+This project implements a complete data analytics workflow, from data ingestion and preprocessing to exploratory analysis and reporting.
+It focuses on extracting meaningful insights from fitness-related social media discussions using statistical and time-series analysis techniques.

+The project was developed and executed in a Linux-based virtual machine environment, simulating a real-world remote data processing setup and ensuring reproducibility across all stages.

+---

 ## Key Highlights
-- Designed a multi-phase social media analytics workflow (proposal → implementation → reporting)
+- Designed a multi-phase analytics workflow covering data ingestion, analysis, and reporting
-- Processed and analyzed large volumes of unstructured fitness-related text data
+- Processed and analyzed large volumes of unstructured text data
 - Performed data cleaning, exploratory data analysis (EDA), and trend analysis
-- Generated visual insights using statistical and time-series analysis
+- Generated visual insights using statistical and time-series methods
-- Executed all experiments in a standardized VM environment
+- Executed and validated the pipeline in a standardized virtual machine environment

 ---

-## 🛠️ Technologies Used
+## Tech Stack
-- **Language:** Python
+- Language: Python
-- **Data Processing:** pandas, NumPy
+- Data Processing: pandas, NumPy
-- **Visualization:** Matplotlib, Seaborn
+- Visualization: Matplotlib, Seaborn
-- **Text Processing:** Basic NLP preprocessing
+- Text Processing: Basic NLP preprocessing
-- **Environment:** Linux-based Virtual Machine
+- Environment: Linux-based Virtual Machine

+---

 ## Repository Structure

-- project-1-proposal-datadrift-main/   # Problem formulation & methodology
+project-1-proposal-datadrift-main/ – Problem formulation and methodology
-- project-2-implementation-datadrift-main/   # Data processing & analytics code
+project-2-implementation-datadrift-main/ – Data processing and analytics code
-- project-3-report-datadrift-main/   # Analysis results & visual reports
+project-3-report-datadrift-main/ – Analysis results and visual reports

 ---

 ## Methodology

-1. Ingested raw social media fitness data into a VM-based environment
+- Ingested raw fitness-related social media data into a VM-based environment
-2. Cleaned and normalized noisy, unstructured text data
+- Cleaned and normalized noisy, unstructured text data
-3. Performed exploratory and statistical analysis to identify trends
+- Performed exploratory and statistical analysis to identify trends and patterns
-4. Visualized insights through comparative and time-series plots
+- Visualized insights using comparative and time-series plots
-5. Documented findings in structured analytical reports
+- Documented findings through structured analytical reports

 ---

-## 📈 Key Learning Outcomes
+## Results & Insights

+The analysis highlights:
-- Identified dominant fitness discussion themes and engagement trends
+- Dominant fitness discussion themes across datasets
-- Demonstrated reproducible data analytics workflows on a remote VM
-- Delivered multiple analytical reports showcasing progressive insights
+- Engagement patterns and temporal trends
+- Variations in topic popularity over time

+These insights demonstrate how social media data can be leveraged to understand evolving fitness and health trends.

 ---

+## Learning Outcomes
+- Built reproducible data analytics workflows in a remote computing environment
+- Gained hands-on experience with large-scale text data processing
+- Developed structured analytical reports showcasing progressive insights

+---

-### 👩‍💻 Author
+## Author
 Aakanksha Bhondve

+---

+## License
+MIT License